Declaration on Corporate Governace

 adidas AG prepares the annual financial statements in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch – HGB) and the AktG.
 The annual consolidated financial statements are prepared in accordance with the principles of the International Financial Reporting Standards (IFRS), as adopted by the European Union (EU).

 KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, was appointed as auditor for the 2021 annual financial statements and consolidated financial statements by the Annual General Meeting.
 The Supervisory Board had previously assured itself of the auditor’s independence.
-SEE REPRODUCTION OF INDEPENDENT AUDITOR’S REPORT
+REPRODUCTION OF INDEPENDENT AUDITOR’S REPORT

 Climate neutrality